Causes of Schizophrenia

 Typical antipsychotics are the older medications, which were first developed in the 1950s.
 Atypical antipsychotics are newer medications that first became available in the 1990s; newer ones are still being developed.
 Typical antipsychotics are sometimes referred to as "first-generation" to distinguish them from the newer "second-generation" atypical antipsychotics.
 They include:

-- Atypical ("second-generation") antipsychotics include clozapine (Clozaril, generic), risperidone (Risperdal, generic), olanzapine (Zyprexa, generic), quetiapine (Seroquel, generic), ziprasidone (Geodon, generic), aripiprazole (Abilify), paliperidone (Invega), iloperidone (Fanapt), asenapine (Saphris), and lurasidone (Latuda).
+- Atypical ("second-generation") antipsychotics include clozapine (Clozaril, generic), risperidone (Risperdal, generic), olanzapine (Zyprexa, generic), quetiapine (Seroquel, generic), ziprasidone (Geodon, generic), aripiprazole (Abilify), paliperidone (Invega), iloperidone (Fanapt), asenapine (Saphris), lurasidone (Latuda), and cariprazine (Vraylar).

 Tardive dyskinesia is the most common extrapyramidal symptom associated with antipsychotic medications.
 It causes involuntary muscle movements that can be severe and even permanent.
 Movement disorders are more frequent with typical antipsychotics but they can also occur with atypical antipsychotics.